scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 percent of 35-44 year olds, 13 percent of 45-54 year olds, and 12 percent of 55-64 year olds [Pew16]_.

-Previous studies suggest that the free text portion of online dating profiles is an important factor (after photographs) for assessing attractiveness [Fio08]_.
+Previous studies suggest that the free-text portion of online dating profiles is an important factor (after photographs) for assessing attractiveness [Fio08]_.
 The principle of homophily posits that people tend to associate and bond with similar others and that this principle strongly